DanielMunozParedes/SOC/Man in the middle attacks/ARP Spoofing/ARP-PROCESS.md

-we need to secure all. so hence the why of the explanation of the ARP first before going to the ARP Spoofign attack
+we need to secure all of them. so hence the why of the explanation of the ARP first before going to the ARP Spoofign attack